buffer/thug/doc/source/configuration.rst

-You may also pass a runtime value for the API key parameter by using the --vt-apikey or -b parameter: this may come handy when using a dockerized Thug instance where editing the configuration file prior to each run may not be so simple.
+You may also pass a runtime value for the API key parameter by using the --vt-apikey or -b parameter: this may come handy when using a dockerized Thug instance where editing the configuration file prior to each run may not be that simple.